SVB Financial Group

-SVB Financial Group (SVB or SVBFG) is a financial services holding company headquartered in Santa Clara, California.
-The company's main business unit was commercial bank Silicon Valley Bank, until the bank failed in March 2023 after a bank run.
+SVB Financial Group (SVB or SVBFG) is a financial services holding company headquartered in New York City.
+The company's main business unit was the commercial bank Silicon Valley Bank, until the bank failed in March 2023 after a bank run.
 The company was a member of the S&P 500 index until March 15, 2023.
 According to public filings, as of December 31, 2022, SVB Financial Group had 164 subsidiaries.

-The company is composed of two divisions: SVB Capital, a venture capital and investment management subsidiary of SVBFG, and SVB Securities, an investment bank subsidiary of SVBFG.
-SVB Capital manages $ in funds of both clients and the bank that was invested in venture capital funds.
-SVB Securities provides investment services to clients especially in the technology, healthcare, and life science industries.
-A third division, SVB Private was a private banking service affiliated with Silicon Valley Bank that, along with its affiliates SVB Investment Services and SVB Wealth, offered client services especially catered to private equity and high-net-worth individuals; it is now in receivership along with Silicon Valley Bank.
+Until March 2023, the companies subsidiaries included Silicon Valley Bank and SVB Private, a private banking service affiliated with Silicon Valley Bank that, along with its affiliates SVB Investment Services and SVB Wealth, offered client services especially catered to private equity and high-net-worth individuals.
+Both Silicon Valley Bank and SVB Private were placed in receivership and sold to First Citizens Bank.
+SVB Securities was sold to its management in July 2023 and renamed Leerink Partners.
+SVB Capital was sold in May 2024 to a newly formed entity affiliated with Pinegrove Capital Partners.

 History

 SVB Financial was founded as Silicon Valley Bancshares on April 23, 1982, by Bill Biggerstaff and Robert Medearis over a poker game.
-Silicon Valley Bank was incorporated as a wholly-owned subsidiary in October 17, 1983.
+Silicon Valley Bank was incorporated as a wholly owned subsidiary in October 17, 1983.

 In 1988, the company went public via an initial public offering, raising $6 million.